spsforks/ziglang-zig-wiki/FAQ.md

 - case where zig IR → LLVM-IR is bugged: [issue #2791](https://github.com/ziglang/zig/issues/2791)
 - [example of how to update zig_clang.cpp when assertions fail](https://lists.sr.ht/~andrewrk/ziglang/%3Cfdb6582a-3f17-703c-4752-2c1af13e09be%40ziglang.org%3E)

-## I would like to use `--verbose-ir` but it is really loud.
+## I would like to use `--verbose-air` but it is really loud.
 How can I focus the compiler?

 1. The first step is to reduce your code to isolate the issue as much as possible.
 2. The second step is to setup your code to not require an executable with `main()` or similar.
 Instead we define an `export` function to force the compiler into thinking the function must be compiled.
 Note this means you are probably going to have to use `zig build-obj` instead of `zig build-exe` or `zig run`.